-- We will consider waiving the academic requirement of a completed four-year bachelor’s degree on a case-by-case basis for individuals with significant professional experience (at least 10 years) or for whom it would be a significant burden to obtain a transcript from their institution.
+- We will consider waiving the transcript requirement on a case-by-case basis for individuals with significant professional experience (at least 10 years) or for whom it would be a significant burden to obtain a transcript from their institution.

 - Résumé or curriculum vitae

 - Personal statement and two short-response statements (see application for details)

 - A letter from an academic or professional supervisor is preferred.
 We are looking for letters from individuals who can evaluate your scholarship, professional activities, leadership skills and career goals.

 - A letter from family or friends is not acceptable.